qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 Improved:
 - Source code search (the "Go to definition" command when the symbol is not in your code).
 - Some fonts.
+- When importing folders as links, now creates symbolic links instead of junctions.
+Because for a junction git adds entire target folder.
 - And more.

 Some new options in "Font, colors".

+Menu File -> Workspace -> Repair: displays biggest files.
+Displays folder links and can change the NTFS link type.

 ### Library
 New classes: